Skip to Main Content

 What is Plagiarism?

-"the representation of another's words or ideas as one’s own, in any academic work" (section 8.2.3).
+"representation of another's words, computer code, design solution or ideas as your own regardless of how they are generated in any academic work" (section 8.2.3).

 This includes